PACS-25-26/challenge3-the-codefather/README.md

 ## 5. Automated Benchmarking Suite

 An automated execution script is provided in the `test/` directory.
+Our resault logs can be seen in `test/tes_result` and they are discussed in RESULT.md.
 It profiles the solver under two separate regimes:
 1. **Serial Grid Scaling:** Measures performance trends as grid refinement levels double ($16 \times 16$ to $128 \times 128$).
 2. **Hybrid Parallel Scaling:** Evaluates compute efficiency across combinations of MPI distributed memory ranks and OpenMP shared memory threads for a fixed $256 \times 256$ resolution.